ty10ng/python-template/README.md

 > **Note**: Features get added when I actually need them in my projects, not just because they're trendy.
 This keeps the template practical and focused.

+## Development Approach

+This template was developed collaboratively with AI as a coding partner, bringing together human experience and AI perspective to create something better than either could build alone.
+The patterns and decisions remain under continuous review to ensure they serve real project needs.

+I believe in treating AI as a respectful collaborator - like working alongside a friend with a unique perspective.
+All design decisions ultimately reflect my development philosophy and real-world project experience.

 ## Contributing

 Found this useful?
 Have suggestions?
 Feel free to: